-A primary goal of The Carter Center is to promote peace throughout the world.
 In the early 1990s, Haiti's President Jean-Bertrand Aristide was overthrown by the military, and great civil unrest ensued.
-The Carter Center was there, offering a calm voice amid the disquiet.
+The Carter Center was invited to offer a calm voice amid the disquiet.

 In September 2008, The Carter Center, in partnership with the Dominican Republic and Haiti, launched a historic 18-month initiative to help the two countries and their other partners accelerate the elimination of two devastating mosquito-borne infections — malaria and lymphatic filariasis — from Hispaniola.
 As long as lymphatic filariasis and malaria exist on any part of these two nations' shared island, they will threaten the rest of the Caribbean with devastating human and economic consequences.

 The island of Hispaniola, shared by Haiti and the Dominican Republic, remains the only island in the Caribbean with active malaria transmission.
 It also accounts for approximately 90 percent of the lymphatic filariasis burden in the Western Hemisphere.
 The Carter Center's Hispaniola Initiative works with the ministries of health in Haiti and the Dominican Republic to accelerate the elimination of malaria and lymphatic filariasis from Hispaniola by 2020.

 The persistence of malaria on the island poses a risk of reintroduction in the other Caribbean islands, a threat of infection to foreign visitors to Hispaniola, and a loss of productivity, investment, and tourism revenue for Haiti and the Dominican Republic.